A. P. Carter

-Alvin Pleasant Delaney Carter (December 15, 1891 – November 7, 1960) was an American musician and founding member of The Carter Family, one of the most notable acts in the history of country music.
+Alvin Pleasant Delaney Carter (December 15, 1891 – November 7, 1960) was an American musician and a founding member of the Carter Family, one of the most popular acts in the history of country music.

+A.P. suffered from a tremor in his right hand, which his mother ascribed to a lightning strike when she was pregnant.
+Despite this, he successfully learned to play the fiddle and guitar during his childhood.

+A.P., Sara, and Maybelle Carter started the Carter Family with Maybelle's husband and A.P.'s brother, Ezra, as manager in 1927.
+They played up until Sara and A.P.'s divorce in 1936, but reunited in 1956.

 Biography

-Life

 A.P.
-Carter was born to Robert C. Carter and Mollie Arvelle Bays in Maces Spring, Virginia, an area in what is now Hiltons, Virginia, which is located in Poor Valley.
+Carter was born to Robert C. Carter and Mollie Arvelle Bays in Maces Spring, Virginia, an area that became Hiltons, Virginia, located in Poor Valley.
 A.P. was sometimes called "Doc."

-On June 18, 1915, he married Sara Dougherty and they had three children: Gladys (Millard), Janette (Jett), and Joe.
+On June 18, 1915, he married Sara Dougherty; they had three children: Gladys (Millard), Janette (Jett), and Joe.
 In 1927, he formed the Carter Family band together with his wife.
-They were joined by Sara's cousin, Maybelle, who was married to A.P.'s brother, Ezra Carter (father of June Carter Cash), and together they formed the first commercial rural country music group.
-Since A.P.'s employment was as a traveling salesman, Carter was known for traveling extensively throughout Central Appalachia.
+They were joined by Sara's cousin, Maybelle, who was married to A.P.'s brother, Ezra Carter (father of June Carter Cash).
+Since A.P. worked as a traveling salesman, Carter was known for traveling extensively throughout Central Appalachia.
 His home in Poor Valley, in deep southwestern Virginia, is centrally located among eastern Tennessee, western North Carolina, eastern Kentucky, and southeastern West Virginia.
 (The distance from Maces Spring to the state lines of each of those four other states is less than 25 miles).
 Carter was often accompanied by his friend Lesley Riddle, collecting and blending songs, particularly from Appalachian musicians, and from attending church services in many isolated localities, the source of the Carter Family's many religious songs.
 Some of the songs became so closely identified with A.P.
 Carter that he has been popularly, but mistakenly, credited with writing them.
 For example, "Keep on the Sunny Side of Life" was published in 1901 with the words being credited to Ada Blenkhorn and the music credited to Howard Entwisle, and "The Meeting in the Air" has been published with credit given for music and words to I.G.
 Martin.